Flag desecration: Russia

-In February 2011, Japanese ultra-rightists held a protest over the Kuril islands dispute outside of the Russian embassy in Tokyo, during which they dragged a Russian flag on the ground; Russian foreign minister Sergei Lavrov stated that his ministry had asked the Japanese government to launch a criminal case over the incident.
+In February 2011, Japanese ultra-rightists held a protest over the Kuril Islands dispute outside of the Russian embassy in Tokyo, during which they dragged a Russian flag on the ground; Russian foreign minister Sergei Lavrov stated that his ministry had asked the Japanese government to launch a criminal case over the incident.

 In 2013, the U.S. rock band Bloodhound Gang desecrated a Russian flag during a concert in Ukraine.
 In response, Vladimir Markin of the Investigative Committee of Russia said that his department was prepared to file criminal charges if prosecutors thought they had a case.

+In 2025, a Russian streamer, Stepan Scoffy, was detained after desecrating his Russian flag over an online donation.

-National flag burning is illegal in Russia and punishable by up to one year in prison.
+National flag burning is a crime in Russia, which is punishable by up to four years of imprisonment.

+Samoa

+The Official Flag and National Anthem of Samoa Act 1994 stipulates that any person "who by act, word or conduct wilfully offers an insult to the Flag of Samoa" may be fined or imprisoned for up to six months.

 Saudi Arabia

 The flag of Saudi Arabia bears the shahada (Islamic declaration of faith).
 Because the shahada is considered holy, even the slightest disrespect amounts to not only desecration but blasphemy.
 This has led to several incidents of controversy.
 In 1994, McDonald's printed carry-out bags bearing the flags of all nations participating in the FIFA World Cup (with a green flag with Saudi Arabia's coat of arms superimposed, rather than the Saudi flag), while Coca-Cola did the same on cans of soda.
 Because of Saudi Arabian objections, the companies stopped producing those items.
-Also during the FIFA World Cup, in 2002, Saudi Arabian officials protested against printing the flag on a soccer ball on the belief that kicking the creed with the foot was unacceptable.
+Also during the FIFA World Cup, in 2002, Saudi Arabian officials protested against printing the flag on a football on the belief that kicking the creed with the foot was unacceptable.

-Flying the Saudi flag at half-mast is considered desecration in Saudi Arabia.
+Because of the shahada, even flying this flag at half-mast is considered desecration in Saudi Arabia.
+This also applies to the flags of Afghanistan, Somalia and Somaliland, which also bear the shahada, as well as the flag of Iraq, which bears the takbir.